tajo/react-portal/README.md

 ### [Demo](https://strml.github.com/react-portal-minimal/examples/index.html)

-React-Portal-Minimal is an extremely minimal version of [React-Portal](https://github.com/tajo/react-portal).
+React-Portal-Minimal is a minimalistic version of [React-Portal](https://github.com/tajo/react-portal).

 Compared to React-Portal, it is less than 1/3 the size, has minimal options, and no state.